UTM longitudinal zones for the United States. The traditional longitudes (in degrees) are listed at the top.

-Any location (i.e. UTM or longitude/latitude coordinates) entered into a handheld GPS memory is known as a waypoint.
+Any location (i.e. at UTM location or longitude/latitude coordinates) entered into a handheld GPS memory is known as a waypoint.
 It might be a mountain peak, trailhead, campsite or parking lot.
-Before setting off on a trip, it's a good idea to enter a waypoint for each place of interest you'd like to visit.
+Before setting off on a trip, it's a good idea to enter a waypoint in advance for each place of interest you'd like to visit.
 To do this, you simply take the coordinates off your map and enter them into the unit.
-Of course, if for some reason the GPS stops functioning you will have to rely on your paper map, so be sure not to leave it in the glove compartment of your car.
+Of course, if for some reason the GPS stops functioning you will have to rely on your paper map and compass, so be sure not to leave those items behind when your journey begins.

 A sequence of waypoints entered into a GPS unit is known as a route.
 You can retrieve information about a waypoint by using the "GoTo" or "Find" function.
 Once the waypoint comes up, ask the unit for a bearing to that location from your current position.
-Some units also calculate travel time, as well as the rate of elevation change between your current location and the waypoint.
+Some units also calculate travel time and the rate of elevation change between your current location and the waypoint.

-A GPS unit is a huge asset in areas where there is low visibility, featureless terrain, a snow-covered landscape or an open sea.
-Moreover, latitude and longitudinal coordinates on topo maps are provided at 2.5 minute intervals, whereas the UTM grid hones in on exact locations.
-Moreover, with the metric system in play, thousands of meters can be condensed into a few kilometers simply be moving your decimal three digits the the left.
+A GPS unit is a huge asset to travelers in areas where there's low visibility, afeatureless terrain, snow-covered landscape or an open sea.
+Moreover, latitude and longitudinal coordinates on traditional topogrophic maps are provided at 2.5 minute intervals, whereas a UTM grid hones in on exact locations.
+Also, with the metric system in play, thousands of meters can be condensed into a few kilometers simply be moving your decimal three digits the the left.

-Unlike a compass, you can’t simply point a GPS receiver at a landmark and retrieve any useful information.
-In unfamiliar terrain, the device may allow you to keep track of the route you're taking.
+Unlike a compass, however, you can’t simply point a GPS receiver at a landmark and retrieve any useful information.
+Yet in unfamiliar terrain, the device may allow you to keep track of the route you're taking.
 This is known as recording a “track”.
 Keep the device steady by hanging it on your pack, rather than carrying it in your hands.
-Then, on the return trek, retrieve the track from memory.
-Now you can navigate your return trip using the LCD screen.
-This feature is also useful if you have to make your return trip in the dark.
+Then, on the return trek, simply retrieve the track from memory.
+Now you can navigate your way home by using the LCD screen.
+Needless to say, this feature is really useful if you have to travel back in the dark.